All About Vitamin D

 • Obese and overweight: Vitamin D dissolves in fat and therefore fat cells can absorb and store, making less of it available.

-• Elderly: less Vitamin D precursor in skin (may need up to 4x Sun otherwise can result in weaker bones and fractures).
+• Seniors: less Vitamin D precursor in skin (may need up to 4x Sun otherwise can result in weaker bones and fractures).

 • Others: People with Crohn’s disease, cystic fibrosis, gastric-bypass surgery, liver or kidney failure might not be able to absorb fat soluble Vitamin D.